We just reached 30,000 articles on this wiki! 🥳

 Offsets.

-Like nearly all PopCap games, their debug code is inaccessible from normal means or flat out removed, however a few variables are actually referenced, being one that toggles collision detection, forcing a coin spawn with a given number, speeding up the game logic, forcing a stage completed transition and unlocking all stages in the practice screen.
+Like nearly all retail PopCap games, their debug code is inaccessible from normal means or mostly flat out removed, however a few variables are actually referenced, being one that toggles collision detection, forcing a coin spawn with a given number, speeding up the game logic, forcing a stage completed transition and unlocking all stages in the practice screen.

 Force Stage Complete